 Star S Ranch is a true Texas Safari.
 Starting in 1996, the Scott family started with a vision of creating a ranch that incorporated the best of their Texas and African hunting experiences.
 They currently have acquired 14,000 acres of land along the James River in Mason and Kimble county known for superior grazing and browsing.
 In short, the goal was creating a place they would want to hunt on.
 Where the success of the hunt was a measure of skill, knowledge, and patience.

 Lastly are the facilities.
-Our new Hunter’s Lodge, Star S Ranch Airport, and a system of roads and trails were designed for comfort and exclusivity.
-The Hunter’s Lodge overlooks a lake where it is common to see herds of Sable Antelope and Kudu drinking water.
-The rooms each have private living rooms with 12 foot ceilings and are wheel chair accessible to both the main lodge and the land by ramps so all can enjoy the surroundings and facilities.
+Our Hunter’s Lodge, Star S Ranch Airport, and a system of roads and trails were designed for comfort and exclusivity.
+The Hunter’s Lodge overlooks a water hole where it is common to see herds of Sable Antelope and Kudu drinking water.
+There are 4 casitas, each with two rooms which has three queen sized beds and an on-suite bathroom with 12-foot ceilings, and are wheel chair accessible to both the main lodge and the land by ramps so all can enjoy the surroundings and facilities.